bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-07-testing.md

 ## Pre-Lab

-#### 1. Read about Closed and Open Box Tests.
+#### 1. Read about Closed- and Open-Box Tests.

-I chose "Closed and Open Box Tests" as a more inclusive replacement for the terms "closed and open Box" Tests as they are also a better, while still similar metaphor for the strategies they name:
+I chose "Closed- and Open-Box Tests" as a more inclusive replacement for the terms "Black- and White-Box" Tests ([why?](#why-i-replaced-the-terms)).
+I could not find a general agreement on the best replacements, so I chose this terms as I think they are also even a better metaphor for the strategies to find test cases they describe:

-- Closed Box Testing is a strategy to find Test Cases without the need to (or beeing able to) look in the Software-Box, that is, usually guided by the specification and the in- and outputs of a system. see [Wikipedia on closed_box_testing](https://en.wikipedia.org/wiki/closed_box_testing)
+- Closed-Box Testing is a strategy to find Test Cases without the need to (or beeing able to) look in the Source Code ("Software-Box"), that is, usually based on the specification and the in- and outputs of a system. see [Wikipedia on black-box testing](https://en.wikipedia.org/wiki/Black-box_testing)
-- Open Box Testing is a strategy that considers the internal structure of the Software to find useful test cases.
-[Wikipedia on open_box_testing](https://en.wikipedia.org/wiki/open_box_testing),  [Article on geeksforgeeks](https://www.geeksforgeeks.org/software-engineering-open-box-testing/))
+- Open-Box Testing is a strategy that considers the internal structure of the Software to find useful test cases.
+[Wikipedia on White-Box Testing](https://en.wikipedia.org/wiki/white_box_testing),  [Article on geeksforgeeks](https://www.geeksforgeeks.org/software-engineering-white-box-testing/))

-Why these terms are problematic is described [here](https://news.uoguelph.ca/guides/style-guide/inclusive-language/inclusive-it-language-replacement-terms/) and [here](https://www.acm.org/diversity-inclusion/words-matter).
-There seems to be no consensus about the best replacement, as it is the case for other terms,  e.g. with the new name "main" for the [main branch in git](https://sfconservancy.org/news/2020/jun/23/gitbranchname/), which has been enforced by [githubs change to main](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/) in 2020.

 #### 2. Prepare the Source Code.